Ka-Zar (Kevin Plunder): Powers and abilities

 Kevin Plunder is an athletic man with no superhuman powers.
 He utilizes a unique style of hand-to-hand combat shaped by years of surviving in the Savage Land.
 He has developed great skills in hunting, trapping, fishing, foraging, and general survival in the wild.
 He carries a 12 in Bowie knife, and occasionally uses a sling, bow and arrow, and other primitive weapons.
 He can also communicate with some animals.
 It was revealed in Astonishing Tales #11, scripted by Roy Thomas, that Ka-Zar's and Zabu's physical abilities had been enhanced by passing through some mysterious mist.
 The mists later endowed other characters (Maa-Gor and El Tigre) with superhuman abilities.

 After being healed by the same waters used to resurrect Shanna the She-Devil, Ka-Zar is tied into the life force of the Savage Land.
 He now boasts an even greater extrasensory connection with the primeval realm he calls home, Ka-Zar's senses having been expanded to the point he can literally share sensations with the Savage Land and its faunal denizens.
 He can even emit destructive energy pulses or mimic the strengths and abilities of the creature living within it.

-When left stranded on a parallel world in the distant past, Ka-Zar would become a herald of that realities iteration of the World Eater, being imbued with the space titan's Power Cosmic granted him all the myriad faculties that comes with such a position of power.
+When stranded on a parallel world in the distant past, Ka-Zar became a herald of that reality's iteration of the World Eater; being imbued with the space titan's Power Cosmic granted him all the myriad faculties that comes with such a position of power.